 Kitchen tools you’ll need to make this pound cake aren’t off the charts.
 You’ll need standard baking tools to make this delicious pound cake.
 I use a stand mixer but you may certainly use a hand mixer if that’s what you have handy.
 You’ll also need measuring cups and spoons, mixing bowls, a large 10-12 cup Bundt pan, or an angel food or tube pan.
 Silicone spatula or large spoon to spoon into the pan and a small bowl and spoon to make and drizzle the cake with glaze.

-How to Make a Southern Buttermilk Pound Cake
+How to Make the Best Southern Buttermilk Pound Cake

-- Pound cakes earned their name as they were originally made using a pound of flour, a pound of sugar, a pound of butter and eggs.
+- Pound cakes earned their name as they were originally made using one pound of flour, one pound of white sugar, one pound of butter and eggs.
 Through the years, these amounts have been largely modified and can vary from recipe to recipe depending on the preference of the cook.

 - You may also opt to bake it in two standard 8 x 4 inch loaf pans.
 When doing so, the baking time will be shorter.
 Check the center with a cake tester or toothpick for doneness halfway through baking and adjust adding time as needed from that point.